vigial/source-mapping/README.md

 # Purpose

-This librari provide some classes and functions to extract information of used namespaces and called functions in each defined function in the provided source codes.
-Also, facilite create a dependence graph in 'dot' format that can be ploted, for example, with graphviz library.
+This library provides some classes and functions to extract information of used namespaces and called functions in each defined function in the provided source codes.
+Also, facilite create a dependence graph in [dot](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) format that can be ploted, for example, with [graphviz](https://www.graphviz.org/) library.

 # Limitations

-At the moment, the library has known limitations:
+At the moment, the library has the following known limitations,

 - Can distinguish between overload function declaration (functions with same name but diferent aguments), but can't distinguish which overload has been called.